-There’s no need for fancy bits when it comes to clothes lines, after all, so this one fits the bill.
+There’s no need for fancy bits when it comes to rotary airers, so this one fits the bill.

-Unlike many cheaper designs, this one comes with a "Plastic concrete" anchor tube which can slot into a base,
+Unlike many cheaper designs, this Brabantia airer comes with a "Plastic concrete" anchor tube which can slot into a base.

-The Barbantia Essential has 30m of line, but they also sell ones with 40m if you need more space.
-Other optional extras include a line cover and pegs, which come at an additional cost.
+It has 30m of line, but Brabantia also have a 40m model if you need more space.
+Other optional accessories include a line cover and pegs, which come at an additional cost.

 This design's arms are lifted using an umbrella system which is very easy to use, and it can be stored away when folded as it is very compact.

-The arms are fitted with holes for hangars – a nice touch that gives you added versatility – and it also comes with the Brabantia 5-year guarantee, for added peace of mind.
+The arms are fitted with holes for hangars – a nice touch that gives you added versatility – and it also comes with a 5-year guarantee for added peace of mind.

-This is a good, no-frills model that is only let down by being a three and not four-arm model, and will serve an average-sized family well.
+This is a good, no-frills rotary airer.
+It's only let down by being a three and not a four-arm model.
+Still, it's ideal for an average-sized family.

-On the face of it, this is a standard 4-arm rotary drier that does the hob it is designed to do, but when you look closer there are a couple of things that need to be considered
+On the face of it, this Parker model looks like a standard 4-arm rotary airer.
+However, on closer inspection there are a couple of things that need to be considered